canalplus/rx-player/doc/api/loadVideo_options.md

 _type_: ``Array.<Boolean>|undefined``
 _defaults_: ``false``

-If set to ``true``, the eventual subtitles will be put on mode ``hidden`` when added to the video element, so the subtitles won't be displayed by it.
+If set to ``true``, the eventual <track> element will be put on mode ``hidden`` when added to the video element, so it won't actually display the subtitles the rx-player add to it.

+This has an effect only if:
+  - a text track is currently active
+  - the text track format is understood by the rx-player

+This option can be useful if you want to set your own logic to display the video subtitles.
+In that case, you can just take the <track> element (``getNativeTextTrack`` method or ``nativeTextTrackChange`` event) and